Install an OS via autoinstallation using Terraform

 -

-Specify the desired OS in the
+Specify the required OS in the data source

-selectel_dedicated_os_v1data source:data "selectel_dedicated_os_v1" "server_os" {project_id = selectel_vpc_project_v2.project_1.idfilter {name = "<os_image_name>"version_name = "<version_name>"configuration_id = data.selectel_dedicated_configuration_v1.server_config.configurations[0].idlocation_id = data.selectel_dedicated_location_v1.server_location.locations[0].id}}Specify:
+selectel_dedicated_os_v1:data "selectel_dedicated_os_v1" "server_os" {project_id = selectel_vpc_project_v2.project_1.idfilter {name = "<os_image_name>"version_name = "<version_name>"configuration_id = data.selectel_dedicated_configuration_v1.server_config.configurations[0].idlocation_id = data.selectel_dedicated_location_v1.server_location.locations[0].id}}Specify:

 -